Which underwater camera should you choose?

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-Having lived now for more than 10 years in tropical islands all around the world and keeping this travel/photography blog for 4 years now as I write these lines, Melanie and I thought it was finally time to write an article about underwater cameras.
-Indeed, I must admit that we had the opportunity to use a lot of them during our various snorkeling trips around the world.
-By the way, we wrote a complete article on the best cameras for travelling.
+After living on tropical islands around the world for more than 10 years, and running this travel and photography blog for four years as I write these lines, Melanie and I thought it was finally time to write an article about underwater cameras.
+I have to admit, we’ve had the chance to use quite a few of them during our snorkeling trips around the world.
+By the way, we’ve also written a full article on the best cameras for travel.

-If you’re looking for an interesting camera, we’ve just published our guide to the best instant cameras.
+If you’re also looking for another fun type of camera, we’ve just published our guide to the best instant cameras.

-We’ve also just published a comprehensive guide to help you choose the best camera for kids!
+We’ve also just published a full guide to help you choose the best camera for kids!

-To help you choose your next waterproof camera, I’ll tell you which criteria to consider.
-Just click on the scrollbar below for further reading.
+To help you choose your next waterproof camera, I’ll walk you through the main criteria to consider.
+Just open the section below to read more.

-To put it simply, you can choose between three types of waterproof cameras:
+To keep things simple, you can choose between three types of waterproof camera:

-- The “basic” underwater cameras: these are the ones we will talk about in this article.
-They are simply basic underwater cameras, without housing, and that will allow you to go and shoot between 10 and 15m (or even more) deep.
-This is more than enough for snorkeling in beautiful tropical waters.
-It’s worth noting that, on some of them (like the Olympus TG6), you can add an underwater housing suited to the camera which will allow you to protect it even better, but especially to be able to go deeper (especially for scuba diving, between 20 and 40m for example),
+- “Basic” underwater cameras: these are the models we’ll focus on in this article.
+They are simple waterproof cameras that do not require a housing and let you shoot at depths of around 10 to 15m, sometimes more.
+That is already more than enough for snorkeling in beautiful tropical waters.
+It’s also worth noting that, on some models (like the Olympus TG6), you can add a dedicated underwater housing to protect the camera even more and, above all, go deeper, especially for scuba diving, around 20 to 40m for example.

-- Classic cameras with waterproof housing: these are simply “any classic cameras” to which you can add a housing.
-The main difference is that these cameras are not waterproof at all.
-You can easily place a small point and shoot cameras, an expert compact, or even a DSLR or mirrorless cameras.
-The challenge is to find the right housing for your camera and to control the placement of the camera in it.
-The risks are obviously leakage problems which, when they happen, can be fatal (as the camera is not waterproof).
-On the other hand, you can have much better-quality cameras inside your housing.
+- Classic cameras with a waterproof housing: these are simply standard cameras placed inside a dedicated housing.
+The main difference is that the cameras themselves are not waterproof.
+You can use a small point-and-shoot, an expert compact, or even a DSLR or mirrorless camera.
+The challenge is finding the right housing for your camera and making sure everything is properly positioned and sealed.
+The obvious risk is a leak, which can be fatal for the camera.
+On the other hand, this setup lets you use a much higher-quality camera underwater.

 Resolution and image quality

-In photography, the resolution is expressed in Megapixels (MP).
-Let’s face it, you don’t have a major interest in having a digital camera filled with megapixels.
-However, they are definitely worthwhile if you start printing your pictures in large size and/or viewing them on a large screen.
-For the casual photographer who is just looking to enjoy himself by taking underwater pictures, a 12MP or even 15MP sensor will be more than enough.
-Having more MP can also be useful to crop a part of your image, to zoom in on a subject that was too far away with your zoom range.
+In photography, resolution is expressed in megapixels (MP).
+Let’s be honest: there is no major need to chase a digital camera packed with megapixels.
+They do become useful if you want to print your photos large and/or view them on a big screen.
+For a casual photographer who simply wants to enjoy taking underwater photos, a 12MP or 15MP sensor will already be more than enough.
+More megapixels can also help if you want to crop part of an image, for example to get closer to a subject that was too far away for your zoom range.

 The zoom range

-In the jargon, we speak of “focal length”.
-It is expressed in millimeters on the lenses, such as 4.3-21.5mm (for the Nikon Coolpix W300).
-Waterproof cameras do not have interchangeable lenses (like a bridge), contrary to a mirrorless or a DSLR.
-All the cameras proposed in this article have an optical zoom (the most interesting one), allowing you to get closer to your subject, and a digital zoom which simply enlarges the image, but makes it loose quality.
-In general, on this type of digital cameras, you will mainly immortalize your shots using zoom lenses, and not a fixed focal length.
+In technical terms, we talk about “focal length.”
+It is expressed in millimeters on the lens, such as 4.3-21.5mm on the Nikon Coolpix W300.
+Waterproof cameras do not have interchangeable lenses, unlike mirrorless cameras or DSLRs.
+All the cameras featured in this article have optical zoom, which is the most useful type because it lets you get closer to your subject, as well as digital zoom, which simply enlarges the image and makes it lose quality.
+In general, with this type of digital camera, you’ll mostly use zoom lenses rather than a fixed focal length.

 Maximum aperture